ahtremblay/cli-2fa/README.md

 *   **Convenience:** Quickly grab 2FA codes from the terminal, especially useful for developers and CLI power users.
 *   **Scriptability:** Can be integrated into scripts for automated logins (use with caution and understand security implications).
 *   **Security-conscious:** Leverages the OS keychain for secret storage, which is generally more secure than custom encryption or plain text.
-*   **Learn Rust:** This project also serves as a practical example of building a CLI tool in Rust.

 ## Prerequisites